 - Determine what medications, such as painkillers, could be covered.

-- See if the insurance company may pay for part of the plastic surgery, such as for half of the medical costs, while you would pay for half of the cosmetic.
+- See if the insurance company may pay for part of the plastic surgery, such as for half of the medical costs, while you would pay for half of the cosmetic surgery.

 - Get all details about what may be covered or not in writing, so there are no surprises.